Snooza dog beds

 4. Embrace meatless Mondays

-Cutting back on meat can significantly reduce your grocery bill while also benefiting the environment.
+One of the more well-known cost of living tips is to cut back on meat, significantly reducing your grocery bill while also benefiting the environment.
 If you were to swap beef steaks for a vegetarian dish every Monday for a year, for a standard family you could easily save $30 per week… which is over $1,500 a year!
 Many vegetarian dishes can also be cooked in bulk for additional savings 😉

 5. Grow your own herbs